deeemark/RecipeRelay/README.md

 ## Development

-This a mostly just a fun practice project for myself so dont contribute lol, but if you do want to use it a reference or a base knock your self out
+This a mostly just a fun practice project for myself so dont contribute lol, but if you do want to use it as a reference or a base knock your self out

 ## License